danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

     method in the original paper, but can only be used for the x,y,z reference directions.
 Fit can be used for any number of reference directions, which can follow the symmetry of the system.

+isotropiconly, *by default False*
+    It is possible to only calculate isotropic exchange, which requires one reference direction and one perpendicular direction, which greatly reduces runtime.
+If it is turned, then the **exchangesolver** and **anisotropysolver** parameters does not make sense.

 parallelmode, *by default None*
     Parallelization can be turned on over the Brillouin-zone sampling by